AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/delete-entries-directly-in-the-marketing-calendar.md

 # Delete Entries Directly In the Marketing Calendar {#delete-entries-directly-in-the-marketing-calendar}

-In addition to&nbsp; [creating](create-entries-directly-in-the-marketing-calendar.md)&nbsp;and&nbsp; [editing](edit-entries-directly-in-the-marketing-calendar.md)&nbsp;entries, you can delete them directly in the Marketing Calendar.
+In addition to  [creating](create-entries-directly-in-the-marketing-calendar.md) and  [editing](edit-entries-directly-in-the-marketing-calendar.md) entries, you can delete them directly in the Marketing Calendar.
 Here's how.

 1. Go to the **Calendar**.